 In this section, prior to the quantitative assessments that follow, the general features of global images are reviewed for various combinations of algorithms and products.
-All images shown in the following figures are global composites of SMAP L2SMA over a single 8-day cycle (June 19-26, 2015, when nearly all the northern hemisphere should be thawed).
+All images shown in the following figures are global composites of SMAP L2SMA over a single 8-day cycle (May 18-25, 2015).
 Due to the nadir gap in coverage, 8-days of data are needed to cover the globe without gaps.

 Figure 2 shows a global image developed from the SMAP L2SMA algorithms.
 The regions that are expected to be very dry (i.e., the Sahara desert) and wet (i.e., the Amazon Basin) reflect the expected levels of retrieved soil moisture.
 The global patterns show the expected soil moisture variability.
 Compared with the L2SMP retrievals in the inset of Figure 2, the global spatial patterns are in agreement but there are some regional bias differences between the two.
 L2SMA is less dry over the Sahara desert than L2SMP.
 The bare surface forward model assumes no topography and no penetration, while the topography in the area is expected to increase σ^0 (more than the topography does on the radiometer data) and penetration depth may reach 1 m.
-Subsurface feature such as rocky terrain may cause retrieval errors.
-Over shrublands, the two products match well in Namibia, the southwest of the United States, southern Argentina, and Australia.
-The rainforest appears wetter in L2SMA than in L2SMP, but this is an area where the performances of both products are expected to be poor.
+Subsurface features such as rocky terrain may cause retrieval errors.
+Over shrublands (Namibia, the southwest of the United States, southern Argentina, and Australia), the beta-release version and SMP agreed fairly well (see the beta assessment report).
+However, the prevalidated release retrievals of L2SMA are very wet, which are under investigation.
+The rainforest appears wetter in L2SMA than in L2SMP, but this is an area where the performances of both products are expected to perform poorly.